Blizzdex/ampel/README.md

 s.t.Execute(w, p)
 return
 ```
-This code creates a template out of our colTemplate.html file (templates behave more nicely than when just serving the html file) and in the template, the .Col variable is not set yet.
+This code creates a template from our colTemplate.html file (templates behave more nicely than when just serving the html file) and in the template the .Col variable is not set yet.
 This variable is set to the ampel color in the second to last line of the above code and displayed online (that's what the Execute command does)
-Now that we saw what is going on inside ampel when displaying its color we can look at what it is running on.
+Now that we saw what is going on inside Ampel when displaying its color, we can look at what it is running on.

 # Step 3.1 (Do you know Docker)
 The Golang code you see in this repository runs encapsulated in a Docker container.
 This is a somehow independent environment where we can run code in.
 The Dockerfile contains the blueprints explaining how to build this very container.
-As can be seen in the comments this Docker file describes a two stage build.
-The first stage is used to compile the Golang code, then this compiled code is copied into the second container, which builds upon an image developed by VSETH.
+As can be seen in the comments, this Docker file describes a two stage build.
+The first stage is used to compile the Golang code, then this compiled code is copied into the second container which builds upon an image developed by VSETH.
 We'll dig a bit deeper into this VSETH image
 # Step 3.2 (cinit.yml)
 The VSETH container while being built looks in your repo for a cinit.yml file and if it finds one it uses it to configure the container.
-What have we got first?
-This only specifies the name and path of the program binary.
+The first part specifies the name and path of the program binary.
 ```yaml
 name: ampel2
 path: /app/ampel2
 ```
-The second segment defines the Arguments we want to pass to the program binary (this is where the postgres-url comes from for instance)
+The second segment defines the arguments we want to pass to the program binary (this is where the postgres-url comes from for instance)
 ```yaml
 args:
     - "-postgres-url"